liloya/Dynamically-data-table-creating-using-angularjs/README.md

 # Dynamically-data-table-creating-using-angularjs
-In this data table rows can be created dynamically.
+In this data table rows can be created dynamically with data input validation.Here also a datepicker Angular directive is used for birthday input.